 c.
 You are writing software to calibrate a scientific instrument.
 The key measurement is dependent on the current temperature.
 You wish to be able to take the current temperature and quickly look up the proper correction to the actual measurement.
 (You already know the corrections for every tenth of a degree in the operating range of your device.)

-d.
+Array d.
 You wish to model trade between the nations of the world.
 For example, you might want to identify groups of countries that trade mostly amongst themselves.

-e.
+Graph e.
 You are writing a program to sequence segments of DNA.
 You will begin with short fragments, and assemble them into longer ones by stitching together two adjacent sequences.
+List comparison.
+In the process, explain the reason for any distinctive features of these data structures.